 Fun Things To Look Out For On the Xi’an Wall

 The wall is very Instagrammable, even on misty days.
-You might even happen upon local people taking photos for a modelling shoot like we did.
-This girl’s dress was so perfecly matched with the red lanterns decorating the wall and we were more than slightly envious of how stunning she looked.
+You might even happen upon local people taking photos for a modelling shoot, just as we did.
+This girl’s dress was so perfectly matched with the red lanterns decorating the wall that we were more than slightly envious of how stunning she looked.
 (No she did not cycle in that dress…)

 More Must-Visit Attractions in Xi’an